Family and Medical Leave (FMLA)

 FMLA Guide for Supervisors and BAs (PDF)

 Eligible employees may be entitled to leave under the federal Family and Medical Leave Act (FMLA) for specified family and medical reasons.
-Although FML is unpaid, the University requires that employees concurrently use available sick leave and Short-Term Disability (STD) benefits if available.
+Although FML is unpaid, the University requires that employees concurrently use available sick leave, 50% of Paid Time Off and Short-Term Disability (STD) benefits if available.
 The following is the University's FMLA policy.
 Please contact the Benefits Office in the Division of Human Resources if you have any questions.

 To be eligible for FMLA benefits, an employee must have been employed by the University for at least twelve (12) months and have worked for at least 1,250 hours during the 12-month period immediately preceding the start of the leave.
 Periods of approved military leave should be counted when calculating these hours of service requirements for FMLA leave.
 The employee must also be employed at a worksite of the University where 50 or more employees are employed by the University within 75 miles of that worksite.